Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

 \section{Mathematical framework for the thermoelastic loss}

-To derive an expression for the thermoelastic loss in a coated substrate, we consider a film of thickness $l$ on a substrate with a thickness of $h-l$, as illustrated in Figure~\ref{figure-singlelayermodel}.
+To derive an expression for the thermoelastic loss in a coated substrate, we consider a film of thickness $l$ on a substrate with a thickness of $h-l$, as illustrated in Fig.~\ref{figure-singlelayermodel}.
 We define the surface normal to be in the $z$-direction.
-The surface is located at $z=0$, and the film extends from $z=0$ to $z=l$, and the substrate from $z=l$ to $z=h$, where $h \gg l$.
-Our model assumes that both the film and the substrate are uniform so that there is no temperature variation in the $x$-$y$ plane, and the transverse dimensions are much larger than the thickness so that only thermal diffusion along $z$-direction needs to be taken into account.
+The film's surface is located at $z=0$ and its interface with the substrate at $z=l$, the substrate extends from $z=l$ to $z=h$, where $h \gg l$.
+Our model assumes that both the film and the substrate are homogeneous, i.e., that their physical properties do not change throughout their volume, that there is no temperature variation in the $x$-$y$ plane, and that the transverse dimensions are much larger than the longitudinal ones (thicknesses of film and substrate), therefore, only the thermal diffusion along $z$-direction needs to be taken into account.

-The loss in energy due to thermoelasticity of materials is calculated for two states of stress, in-plane stress and normal stress.
+The energy loss due to thermoelasticity is calculated for two states of stress, in-plane stress and normal stress.
 Detailed derivations are presented in the following sections.
-Thermoelastic loss is a measure of energy dissipated due to the coupling between the deformation and thermal field.
-Hence first, the relationship between the intrinsic elastic field and the temperature field produced by it needs to determined.
-By defining the boundary conditions and solving the equilibrium equations, the thermal strain and the associated power dissipation can be found.
+Thermoelastic loss is a measure of energy dissipated due to the coupling between the deformation and thermal fields.
+Hence first, the relationship between the intrinsic elastic field and the temperature field produced by it needs to be determined.
+By defining the boundary conditions and solving the equilibrium equations, the thermal strain and the associated dissipated power can be found.
 Subsequently, the elastic energy stored in the coating can be obtained from the applied stress through the use of theory of elasticity.
-Finally, based on the definition of thermoelastic loss $\phi$, an expression of $\phi$ for the coating and the substrate can be found.
+Finally, based on the definition of thermoelastic loss $\phi$, an expression of $\phi$ for the system can be found.